Micheal Martin attends Remembrance Sunday event in Enniskillen

-Irish premier Micheal Martin has lain a wreath to mark Remembrance Day at a service in Enniskillen.
+Irish premier Micheal Martin has layed a wreath to mark Remembrance Day at a service in Enniskillen.

 Micheal Martin continued a tradition begun by former Taoiseach Enda Kenny in 2012 by attending the commemorative event in the Co Fermanagh town.